BCM-Neurosurgery/data-net-source/README.md

 ### Installation
 To install data-net-source, ensure that a conda environment is installed on the system.
+On sufficiently small/dedicated systems conda is not required, but this will mean that python dependencies will be installed directly into the system python, which is generally not advisable.

 To ensure proper tracking, ensure that git is installed, and clone the source code from github.

 ```bash